Nishant6692/nishant-laravel-wallet-php/README.md

 For issues, questions, or contributions, please open an issue on the GitHub repository.

 ## Changelog

+### Version 1.1.0
+- Added pending transaction support with `confirmed` column
+- Transactions can now be created with `confirmed: false` to prevent immediate balance changes
+- Added `confirmTransaction()` method to confirm pending transactions
+- Added API endpoint for confirming transactions
+- Updated interfaces to support confirmed parameter
+- Balance is only updated when transactions are confirmed

 ### Version 1.0.0
 - Initial release